cardforcoin/kube-dash/README.md

 ### Debugging

-If your bitcoin node is crashing but you need to ssh in and look at the disk contents, deploy the debug pod (a recent version of Ubuntu, for convenience):
+If your dash node is crashing but you need to ssh in and look at the disk contents, deploy the debug pod (a recent version of Ubuntu, for convenience):

 ```console